nextcloud/documentation/user_manual/files/gallery_app.rst

 Format
 ^^^^^^

 UTF-8, **without BOM**.
-A file created from within the ownCloud Web GUI works.
+A file created from within the Nextcloud Web GUI works.

 Structure
 ^^^^^^^^^